 Indeed, it’s not just the chassis that’s led to the 105 spec, but the wheels too.
 Giant’s own design P-SLR1 Aero wheelset is built by DT Swiss and features slick cartridge hubs and a 55mm deep carbon/alloy hybrid rim with a smooth CNC-machined brake track.
 With an overall weight of 1613g a pair, these are decently lightweight hoops – and account for a big chunk of the bike’s overall price.

-We can’t fault any of the remainder of the Propel’s spec.
-The Fizik Arione saddle with its long flat shape is the ideal perch for the bike’s shape and the riding style you’ll adopt on it (low-down on the drops and pushing hard), while the P-SL1 tyres are supple and grippy in all conditions (though we’d still like to see a 25c option).
+We can’t fault any of the remainders of the Propel’s spec.
+The Fizik Arione saddle with its long flat shape is the ideal perch for the bike’s shape and the riding style you’ll adapt on it (low-down on the drops and pushing hard), while the P-SL1 tyres are supple and grippy in all conditions (though we’d still like to see a 25c option).

 Giant’s ridesense cadence sensor tucks neatly into the chainstay:

 Giant’s RideSense cadence sensor tucks neatly into the chainstay